Vylantze/hodlnaut-challenge/README.md

 > Trying to debug why express did not allow for async functions took surprising amount of time.
 I found it most difficult to choose which of the parameters and apis to use for the conversion, since I had no experience in cryptocurrency.
 But, once I figured it out, it was so simple that I wonder why I took so long.
 I also took a surprisingly long time to set up the CI that I intended to have running.

 __3. If we wanted the balance to update on the frontend more often (10 times per second), how would you improve the current system to handle this?__
 > I believe that the api is simple enough to be able to be called 10 times per second with no issue.
+However, I would need to update the api to instead fetch the current tick for the balance instead of the hourly tick.
+The hourly tick is used now to ensure that the automated tests won't have false negatives as much as possible.

 __4. How did you find the test overall?
 If you have any suggestions on how we can improve the test, we'd love to hear them!__
 > I think the test is simple and effective enough.
+I think the exact api call to use from bitstamp as well as which parameters are preferred (I used the latest conversion rates and the hourly api).